nbgrp/singlea/docs/bundles/singlea.md

 #### Cache pool management

-As it was written above, the user session lifetime is equal to the lifetime of cache item that keep user attributes.
-But what cache pool is used to store this cache item?
+As it was written above, the user session lifetime is equal to the lifetime of the cache item that keeps user attributes.
+But which cache pool is used to store this cache item?

-SingleA uses separate pools for user attributes for every single [Realm](#realms) (what is the Realm will be considered below).
+SingleA uses a separate pool for user attributes for each [Realm](#realms) (what is the Realm will be considered below).
 You can configure each pool explicitly: use the pattern `singlea.cache.[realm]` to name cache pools.

-Cache pools for every realm that was not configured explicitly will be created based on the special cache pool named `singlea.cache` that should be configured if there are realms that was not configured explicitly.
+The cache pool for each realm that was not configured explicitly will be created based on the special cache pool named `singlea.cache` that should be configured in this case (when there is any realm without an explicitly configured cache pool).

 !!! attention ""

-    It is necessary to use tag aware cache adapters for cache pools that will be used to store user attributes, because tags is used to tag cache items with user identifier and make able to log the user out forcibly by the CLI command `user:logout <identifier>`.
+    It is necessary to use tag aware cache adapters for cache pools that will be used to store user attributes, because tags is used to tag cache items with the user's identifier and make able to forcibly log the user out by the command `user:logout <identifier>`.

 The cache item lifetime (which was written about a little above) is configured by the `default_lifetime` cache pool parameter.